88448844/sign-language-detector/README.md

 # Sign Language Detector

-This is a Python-based sign language detector that uses computer vision and machine learning to recognize and classify sign language gestures in real-time.
+This is a Python based sign language detector that uses computer vision and machine learning to recognize and classify sign language gestures in real-time.

 ## Features